Art 2050 (LSU) – Digital Art I

 Illustrator Aligned Assignment

-Before their Vector Character Design project, students complete the Illustrator Aligned assignment.
-This introduces them to layers, object grouping, the properties menu, and alignment functions.
+Before their Vector Character Design project, students complete the Illustrator Shapes assignment.
+This introduces them to skills and tools they’ll need in the project, allowing them to create and customize shapes, apply fill and stroke colors, work with curvature and pen tools, and explore Boolean functions.

 Photoshop Bounce Assignment